Dr Loreto Aliaga Salas

 My current research focuses on the understanding of the concept of (curriculum) change in secondary schools, where pupils are initiators of change.
 Based on students' voices and change projects, I discuss the importance of giving pupils an active voice in their school communities, giving them the space to have a say in the school decision-making, whenever possible.

-I have recently completed research on the microteaching dimension of a postgraduate TESOL programme, which intends to integrate theory and teaching practice applied in the student-teachers’ context.
+I have recently researched the microteaching dimension of a postgraduate TESOL programme, which intends to integrate theory and teaching practice applied in the student-teachers’ context.
 Based on student-teachers’ voices, my research discusses the role of microteachings in their future teaching careers, and offers suggestions for teacher education programmes to enhance the microteaching provision, reflection and meaning for student teachers.

 - PhD Education (University of Leeds, UK)